 Installing the UR10e Arm

 Open the box containing the arm and remove the box labeled Robot Plate Hardware.
 These are the M8x1.25 SHCS bolts that will be used to mount the arm to the phenolic spacer on the table.

-CAUTION: The arm is heavy, approximately 90 pounds and most of the weight is on the base end, use two people when lifting the arm from the box and placing it on the table.
+CAUTION: The arm is heavy, the UR10e is approximately 80 pounds and most of the weight is on the base end, use two people when lifting the arm from the box and placing it on the table.
 When securing to the table use one person to balance the arm while the other installs the hardware.

 Connect Robot To Power and Internet